redhead/diploma-thesis/Event Sourcing.md

 #### Fallback after a failure

 When deploying a new version of your application into production for your users, in many cases it also means that you need to update your RDBMS tables with a new schema and/or update the data.
 Imagine that after such deployment the system works for only a week before it crashes because of serious failure.
-If fixing the system requires a long time you probably want to fall back to the last working version.
+If fixing the system requires a lot of time you probably want to fall back to the last working version.

-If you use code versioning systems or other tools to back up your code base you can get the working code back easily, but getting back the database state may be impossible because of the destructive changes made to the production database during the deployment.
-The original data for the old version may be forever lost because of the schema update.
-If the database was backed up before the deployment we can get the original database back but we would lose all the data our users created in that week the new version worked.
+If you use version control systems or other tools to back up your code base you can recover the working code easily.
+Getting back the database state, however, may be impossible because of the destructive changes made to the production database during deployment.
+The original data for the old version may be lost forever because of the schema update.
+If the database was backed up before the deployment you can get the original database back.
+However, you would lose all the data the users created during the week that the new version was working.

 With Event Sourcing this fallback can be accomplished easily.
-Since events must never be altered, and this applies to version deployment too, we still have all the necessary data to recreate the original data model by replaying all the events including those created in that week.
+Since events must never be altered, we still have all the necessary data to recreate the original data model by replaying all the events including those created in that week.

-But we can go a step ahead in our deployment process and keep the two systems, the original version and the new version, running side by side.
-After deployment, the new version can take control of generating the events that both versions can process individually into their own data models in separate databases.
-If anything goes wrong with the live version, you can just switch to the original (but still up-to-date) version running in parallel.
+But we can go a step further in our deployment process and keep the two systems, the original version and the new version, running side by side.
+After deployment, the new version can take control of generating the events, while both versions can process them individually into their own data models in separate databases.
+If anything goes wrong with the live version, you can just switch back to the original (but still up-to-date) version running in parallel.
 This way the users will not be affected by long lasting down times leaving you more time to fix the problem.

 #### Event processing